eduardo-dangelo/code-docs/module_01/exercise.md

     touch style.css
     touch script.js
     ```
+    > We are using the `touch` command to create the files.
+You can also use the `nano` command to create and edit the files.
+    >
+    > >For Windows users, you can use the `type nul > index.html` command instead of `touch index.html`.

 # <img src="../imgs/html5-icon.jpeg" width="25"/> Add the HTML elements
 > Let's add the HTML elements to our `index.html` file.